 - 12 million girls are married before the age of 18, each year.
 That is nearly one girl every 2 seconds that loses her childhood.
 1 in 5 women was married before their 18th birthday.
 (UNICEF) - Each year, over 4 million girls are at risk of undergoing FGM.
 Most girls are cut before the age of 15.
 (UNICEF) - Around the world, 132 million girls are out of school, girls' access to education is the lowest worldwide, especially at the secondary level.
-(UNICEF) - Disproportionately affected by HIV/AIDS, 62% of adolescents 15-19 living with HIV are girls.
 (UNICEF) - Today 126 million baby girls are believed to be missing as a result of gender-biased sex selection.
 (UNFPA) - Conflicts and natural disasters exacerbate gender inequalities, particularly against women and girls.
-(UN) - Ireland scores 71.3 and ranks 7th on the Gender Equality Index - Gender inequalities are most pronounced in the domain of power (53.4 points) - Ireland's gender pay gap is 13.9%
+(UN) - Ireland scores 71.3 and ranks 7th on the Gender Equality Index - It's still illegal to be LGBTQ in 64 UN member States.
+In Brunei, Iran, Mauritania, Nigeria, Saudi Arabia and Yemen, the death penalty is imposed across the county. - The vast majority of trans and gender-diverse persons in the world do not have access to gender recognition by the State.
+This creates a legal vacuum and a climate that fosters stigma and prejudice

-- 1. How does gender discrimination affect you? - 2.
-How do you think discrimination based on gender affects people who suffer directly from it? - 3.
-Does gender discrimination impact your school?
-(Read Article 10) How does Ireland implement gender equality in schools? - 4.
-How does your school respond to discrimination based on gender? - 5.
-What steps can you or will you take to fight gender discrimination among: friends, family, school, community, nationally, globally?
+- 1. How does this discrimination affect you? - 2.
+How do you think this form of discrimination affects people who suffer directly from it? - 3.
+Does this form of discrimination impact your school? - 4.
+How does your school respond to this form of discrimination? - 5.
+What steps will you take to fight this form of discrimination among: friends, family, school, community, nationally, globally?